 Here are a few real-life examples of how social listening is implemented in enterprise social media.
 All of the brands below use social listening effectively.

 Fitbit uses social listening for product development, such as their "Reminders to Move" feature.
 This feature reminds users to stand up and move if they have been sitting for long periods.
 At Fitbit, social listening is used to identify and understand customer issues by gathering information from customers experiencing a particular problem.
 The company also collects ideas from their communities, and the best ideas are shared with the product development teams.

 Taco Bell's excellent customer service

-Taco Bell uses social listening to improve customer service and their social media marketing efforts.
-By listening to social mentions in real time, Taco Bell has gained millions of loyal followers, increased the success rate of their engagement and created more conversations with their social media campaigns.
+Taco Bell uses social listening to improve customer service and its social media marketing efforts.
+By listening to social mentions in real-time, Taco Bell has gained millions of loyal followers, increased the success rate of their engagement and created more conversations with their social media campaigns.
 Every campaign they put out on social media is based on research and input from various customer groups.
-Taco Bell even responds to customers' complaints in real time with the help of social media listening.
+Taco Bell even responds to customers' complaints in real-time with the help of social media listening.

 L'Oreal's product strategy

 L'Oreal uses social listening to identify industry trends and understand what consumers want in their products.
 By implementing social listening, the brand can keep an eye on customer ratings and reviews, both good and bad.
 L'Oreal believes that the way consumers purchase their products has changed with time, and it's crucial to be a part of online conversations across different forums, channels and communities.
 This helps the brand improve its product strategy and offer products that match its customers' changing needs.